-Ask them what they already know about search engine optimization and internet marketing.
+Ask them what they already know about search engine optimisation and internet marketing.
 Make certain that they are creating a website for you which meets your bigger business and marketing objectives.

 Ask the designer what they charge and what the estimated price for the website is that you want.
 They might not have the ability to provide you an estimate until you talk about features and content of the website.